JackeyChan3306/Sentiment-analyse/readme.txt

 sentiment analyse
-weak-supervision with meachine learning and rules based on rules rules changes create a branch AND quickly
+weak-supervision with meachine learning and many rules based on rules rules changes create a branch AND quickly